coderbyheart/nrfcloud-udp-proxy/About.md.md

 This demo also helped us to showcase the variety of network operators that already support NB-IoT all over the world.

+## Source code

+We won't release the demo into our SDK because it is not an example that should be widely adopted, it works well for a demo like this with a limited lifetime

 **Pre-built binaries in the release:**
 For LTE-M Network:
 _thingy91world_ltem_udp_300s_dfu.bin_  - For use with nrfcloud FOTA or mcumgr command line firmware update.